Riskified/api_examples/stripe_integration.md

-<h1>Stripe gateway integration</h1>
+<h3>Stripe gateway integration</h3>

-In order to review charges Riskified requires name and address saved for the card. we also require that you add the following metadata hash to the charge:
+In order to review charges Riskified requires name and address saved for the card.<br>
+we also require that you add the following metadata hash to the charge:

 ```ruby